ntopel/DataEngineeringBitirme/4 - BigQuery/README.md

 Big Query

-# opy the table for the new dbt database
+# copy the table for the new dbt database
 CREATE OR REPLACE TABLE `mindful-bivouac-395521.dbt_ntopel.table0` AS SELECT DISTINCT adi,